Gajol/ApplicationArchitecture/ARA/ARA-Patterns.md

 ## Cloud Design Patterns

 1. [Microsoft Azure Cloud Design Patterns](https://docs.microsoft.com/en-us/azure/architecture/patterns/)
-1. [AWS Prescriptive Guidance Patters](- [AWS Prescriptive Guidance Patterns](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/welcome.html)) : 2,000 pages of patterns for cloud, DevOps, communication, testing, governance, IoT, Security, Servierless, Spark, ETL, A/B Testing, Canary Testing, ...
+1. [AWS Prescriptive Guidance Patterns](- [AWS Prescriptive Guidance Patterns](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/welcome.html)) : 2,000 pages of patterns for cloud, DevOps, communication, testing, governance, IoT, Security, Serverless, Spark, ETL, A/B Testing, Canary Testing, ...

 ## Microservices Patterns
-Sam Newman's book, "Building Microservices, Defining Fine-Grained Systems"[^Pattern-1] defines many pattnerns, including patterns to migrate from monoliths to microservices.
+Sam Newman's book, "Building Microservices, Defining Fine-Grained Systems"[^Pattern-1] defines many patterns, including patterns to migrate from monoliths to microservices.
 These patterns include:

   - Strangle Fig Pattern: .
 You intercept calls to the existing system—in our case the existing monolithic application.
 If the call to that piece of functionality is implemented in our new microservice architecture, it is redirected to the microservice.
   - Saga Pattern